Skip advert

 Is the Vauxhall Astra Electric a good car?

-Existing owners of petrol and diesel Vauxhall models that are looking to make the electric switch will find much to like in the EV Astra.
-It drives a lot like the standard models, but is smoother, quieter and more responsive.
-Moreover, Vauxhall has attempted to make the jump to electrification as painless as possible with a recent price cut, slashing up to £4,000 from its battery-powered family hatch.
-So, while the all-electric Astra doesn’t offer any outstanding qualities compared to bespoke EV rivals such as the Volkswagen ID.3, it does now deliver decent value for money in an increasingly competitive class.
+Existing owners of petrol, diesel, or plug-in hybrid Vauxhall models looking to make the electric switch will find much to like in the EV Astra.
+It drives a lot like the standard Astra, but it is smoother, quieter and more responsive.
+Moreover, Vauxhall has been working to make the jump to electrification as painless as possible, to the point where its battery-powered family hatch is actually more affordable to buy than the plug-in hybrid version.
+So, while the all-electric Astra doesn’t offer any outstanding qualities compared to bespoke EV rivals such as the Volkswagen ID.3, it does deliver decent value for money in an increasingly competitive class.

 Key specs